-U.S., China argue over Beijing Winter Olympics ‘diplomatic boycott’ meaning
+U.S., China squabble over whether lower-level officials attending Olympics constitutes ‘diplomatic boycott’

-Some consular and security officers will go to assist athletes and coaches, the spokesperson said, adding that any visa applications would be for these personnel.
+Some consular and security officers will go to assist athletes and coaches, the spokesperson said, adding that any visa applications would be for them.
 “It is standard to have those personnel on the ground, and those personnel do not constitute official or diplomatic representation at the Games.”

 The absence of high-level U.S. officials is largely symbolic and doesn’t affect the ability of American athletes to compete in the Olympics.
 But it does reflect the testy relations between Washington and Beijing.
 When China hosted the 2008 Olympics at a time of warmer ties, president George W. Bush attended and called it a “very uplifting experience.”